subhranil002/30-Days-JS-Challenge/README.md

 - **Task 8:** Create a modal or a new section on the page to display the detailed movie information.
 - **Task 9:** Add CSS styles to improve the layout and design of the search results and detailed movie information.
 - **Task 10:** Add CSS animations or transitions to make the movie search app more interactive and visually appealing.

+### Day 26: Project 3 - Chat Application

+- **Task 1:** Initialize a new project directory and set up the basic HTML structure for the chat application.
+- **Task 2:** Add a basic CSS file to style the chat application, including a chat window and input area.
+- **Task 3:** Set up a simple WebSocket server using Node.js and the ws library.
+Write a script to create the server and handle connections.
+- **Task 4:** Test the WebSocket server by logging messages when clients connect and disconnect.
+- **Task 5:** Add a script to the HTML file to establish a WebSocket connection to the server.
+- **Task 6:** Write functions to handle sending and receiving messages through the WebSocket connection.
+Log received messages to the console.
+- **Task 7:** Modify the HTML structure to include a chat window and an input area for typing messages.
+Style the chat window and input area using CSS.
+- **Task 8:** Write a function to display received messages in the chat window.
+Add event listeners to send messages when the user presses Enter or clicks a send button.
+- **Task 9:** Add user authentication to the chat application.
+Allow users to enter a username before joining the chat.
+Display usernames alongside their messages in the chat window.
+- **Task 10:** Add CSS styles to differentiate messages sent by different users.
+Add CSS animations or transitions to make the chat application more interactive and visually appealing.

 ## Resources